monyshchenko01/DWH-Development/README.md

 This repo contains [seeds](https://docs.getdbt.com/docs/building-a-dbt-project/seeds) that includes some (fake) raw data from a fictional app along with some basic dbt [models](https://docs.getdbt.com/docs/building-a-dbt-project/building-models), tests, and docs for this data.

-The raw data consists of customers, orders, and payments, with the following entity-relationship diagram:
+The raw data consists of customers, orders, and payments, with the following entity-relationship diagram

 ![Jaffle Shop ERD](/etc/jaffle_shop_erd.png)